A Unified Formal Theory on the Logical Limits of Symbol Grounding: Abstract

 \section{Abstract}

-This paper synthesizes a series of formal proofs to construct a unified theory on the logical limits of the Symbol Grounding Problem.
-We demonstrate through a four-stage argument that meaning within a formal system must arise from a process that is external, dynamic, and non-algorithmic.
-First, we prove that any purely symbolic system, devoid of external connections, cannot internally establish a consistent foundation for meaning due to self-referential paradoxes.
-Second, we extend this limitation to systems with any finite, static set of pre-established meanings, proving they are inherently incomplete.
-Third, we demonstrate that the very "act" of connecting an internal symbol to an external meaning cannot be a product of logical inference within the system but must be an axiomatic, meta-level update.
-Finally, we prove that any attempt to automate this update process using a fixed, external "judgment" algorithm will inevitably construct a larger, yet equally incomplete, symbolic system.
-Together, these conclusions formally establish that the grounding of meaning is a necessarily open-ended, non-algorithmic process, revealing a fundamental, Gödel-style limitation for any self-contained intelligent system.
+{This paper synthesizes a series of formal proofs to construct a unified theory on the logical limits of the Symbol Grounding Problem.
+We distinguish between \textit{internal meaning} (sense), which formal systems can possess via axioms, and \textit{external grounding} (reference), which is a necessary condition for connecting symbols to the world.
+We demonstrate through a four-stage argument that meaningful grounding within a formal system must arise from a process that is external, dynamic, and \textbf{non-fixed algorithmic}.
+First, we show that for a purely symbolic system, the impossibility of grounding is a direct consequence of its definition.
+Second, we extend this limitation to systems with any finite, static set of pre-established meanings (Semantic Axioms).
+By formally modeling the computationalist hypothesis—which equates grounding with internal derivation—we prove via Gödelian arguments that such systems cannot consistently and completely define a "groundability predicate" for all truths.
+Third, we demonstrate that the "grounding act" for emergent meanings cannot be inferred from internal rules but requires an axiomatic, meta-level update.
+Drawing on Turing's concept of Oracle Machines and Piccinini's analysis of the mathematical objection, we identify this update as physical transduction.
+Finally, we prove that this process cannot be simulated by a fixed judgment algorithm, validating the logical necessity of embodied interaction.}